OOP2018/contacts-lite/README.md

 ## How to Build and Run

 1. Clone this repository.
-2. Create a directory for the dataase files, for example /temp/h2/.
+2. Create a path for the dataase files, for example /temp/h2/.
-3. Edit `src/contacts.config` and specify the database files.
+3. Edit `src/contacts.config` and specify the database path.
 Include "contacts" at the end of the path, which is the basename of generated files.
 For Windows you should use **forward slash** (/) in paths, as shown here.
 ```shell
 # Name of a directory and base name of database files created in that directory.